bcgov/nr-frontend-starting-app/CONTRIBUTING.md

 ## Run tests

 You can run tests running `npm run test`.
-Tests coverage reports can be seen on you command line window and also on GitHub, in your commis and pull requests.
+Tests coverage reports can be seen on you command line window and also on GitHub, in your commits and pull requests.

 ## Submit pull requests